treatmet/NamelessConflict/ReadMe.md

 ## Infrastructure

-The `infrastructure/` folder defines all the AWS resources in the form of TypeScript using CDK.
+The `infrastructure/` folder defines all the AWS resources in the form of TypeScript using CDK (see the [API reference](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html)).

 ### How to deploy